How to Make the Best ESL Lesson Plans with a PPP Template

 Keeping your ESL lesson plans relevant is the golden rule for lesson plan success.
 Relevant material is often overlooked by new and veteran teachers alike.
 The importance you put on getting to know your students is essential in every stage of the lesson plan format.

 Taking a few moments to gauge your student’s level, their interests, hobbies, work and home life will make developing your lesson plan easier.
-Plus, your students will stay engaged in the material if it’s relatable to their lives.
+FluentU offers a wide variety of videos sure to be relevant to the tastes of any student.

 Clear aims and objectives